 In Genesis 1:26, we read about God creating man in His own image.

-In Genesis 2:16, we read of God giving man instructions not to eat the fruit from the tree of knowledge.
+Skip over to Genesis 2:16, we read of God giving man instructions; to not eat the fruit from the tree of knowledge.

 When looking at the Hebrew word for man in Genesis 1:26 the word is spelled: ’ā-ḏām.
-While the word origin stems from Adam, it is referring to mankind: men and women collectively or you can say human beings.
+While the word origin stems from Adam, it’s referring to mankind: men and women collectively or you can say human beings.

 In Genesis 2:16 the same Hebrew word for man in Genesis 2:7, is used also here in verse 16.
 Which means God gave man (Adam), instructions not to eat the fruit of the tree, NOT Eve.

 As women, we are beautiful.
 We come in all shapes, sizes, and colors, because we are all fearfully and wonderfully made!
-However, we cannot use what God gave us as a weapon to tear down our men.
-God’s men, to do things we want them to do.
+However, we cannot use what God gave us as a weapon to tear down our men, or entice them to do what we want.

 ~ Timberley Gray